 But there are tons of ways you can be more self-reliant.
 Taking on some of that work, and developing some of those abilities on your own, has so many benefits I can’t even list them all.

 In the end, you’ll not only build self-respect, resilience, and a greater sense of fulfillment, you’ll also save yourself time, and money, and be healthier, and better to the planet.
 So get started today.
 Find what you can do to start relying more on yourself!

 Build a Mindset of Self-Sufficiency

 By adding to your self-sufficiency, you can construct a life that is happier, more fulfilling, and more independent.
 You can make yourself more resilient, and increase your self-worth (and your net worth, winky face).
-You can save time by doing things yourself, help the planet by reducing waste, and be more prepared for difficult times.
+You can save time by doing things yourself, and help the planet by reducing waste.

 There are countless things out there that you can learn to do – or do a little bit better – for yourself and your needs.
 And then you won’t need to rely on another person, company, or robot to take care of them for you.

 This mindset is not in opposition to the specialization that comes with the division of labor, but rather supplemental to it.
 Go be an expert, be awesome at what you do, but make some room to diversify yourself, too.
 Feel the rush of developing new abilities.